execas/execas.github.io/_posts/2019-02-28-floating-point-in-c.md

 ### Casting

-Casting (type casting) let's us convert a variable temporarily.
+Casting (type casting) allows us convert a variable temporarily.
 This can be useful or necessary when doing for example assignments, calculations or printing of data.

-If we for cast a float to a 32 bit integer, we are left with the integer part:
+If we for cast a `float` to a 32 bit integer, we are left with the integer part:

 ```c
 /*